mikiec84/minitest-implicit-subject/README.md

-# Minitest::Implicit::Subject
+# MiniTest implicit subject

-TODO: Write a gem description
+Implicitly define the test subject as any non string argument pass to a describe block.

 ## Installation